somitgarhewal/tic-tac-toe/README.md

 3. Open [http://localhost:3000](http://localhost:3000) in your browser.

 ## Next Steps
-- Implement the game logic and UI in `src/app/page.js`.
+- Updated the game logic and UI in `src/app/page.js`.